 The National Junior Honor Society (NJHS) was established in 1929 by the National Association of Secondary School Principals.
 The society is one of the nation's premier organizations created to recognize outstanding middle level school students.
-It acknowledges those students who have demonstrated excellence in the four areas of Scholarship, Leadership, Service, and Character. the criteria for exemplifying good scholarship, good citizenship, good leadership, service, and character.
+It acknowledges those students who have demonstrated excellence in the five areas of Scholarship, Leadership, Service, Character and Citizenship.
+The criteria for exemplifying good scholarship, good citizenship, good leadership, service, and character.

 During the fall of each school year, students in grades 6-8 will be introduced to the